rams3sh/cowin4all/README.md

 ```
-The above snippet if from my internal setup which uses beautiful app from [ushahidi](https://github.com/ushahidi/SMSSync/) for forwarding SMS from phone to
+The above snippet is from my internal setup which uses app from [ushahidi](https://github.com/ushahidi/SMSSync/) for forwarding SMS from phone to
 the `put_otp` endpoint

 One can setup a simple web server and expose it to public / local network and configure the above mentioned app to